artiam99/Increff_Point_of_Sale/README.md

 ## Functionalities

-1. Upload brand/category details (Brand Master) using TSV, from UI
+1. Upload brand/category details using TSV, from UI
 2. View + Create + Edit a brand detail using UI
 3. Upload product details using TSV, from UI
 4. View + Create + Edit a product detail using UI